Skip to content

 ) -> pd.DataFrame | None:

-Normalise data by converting reference values to 1.0 and converting to
+reference values to 1.0 and all units to harmonised units for each

 Parameters